ryancnelson/patched-bash-4.3/README.md

   - after reboot, log back in, and run ``` exec /bin/sh ``` to confirm you're not using bash at the moment.
   - ``` ps -ef | grep bash ``` should return nothing.
   - then, mount /usr/local/bin/bash over /usr/bin/bash with: ```mount -F lofs /usr/local/bin/bash /usr/bin/bash ```
-  - this lofs mount is not permenant.  re-do after reboots, or wait for a patched platform image.
+  - this lofs mount is not permanent.  re-do after reboots, or wait for a patched platform image.

 - confirm that ```/usr/bin/bash --version ``` returns the new 4.3 version you expect after the ```lofs mount``` command